moawia-eldow/Run_Analysis_Project/README.md

   > modified_variables <- gsub("[(][)]","",modified_variables)

--then label the names of the dataset  - selected_dataset with this modified names of variables - modified_variables using function names() by the script:
+- then label the names of the dataset  - selected_dataset with this modified names of variables - modified_variables using function names() by the script:

   > names(selected_dataset) <- modified_variables